solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

         metrics \# Security

 Moving to a cloud-based service doesn't mean the entire internet will have access to it at all times.
-Azure provides best in class security that ensures data workloads are continually protected from bad actors and rouge programs.
-An additional critical factor for many organizations is being compliant with local and industry based regulations.
+Azure provides best-in-class security that ensures data workloads are continually protected from bad actors and rogue programs.
+An additional critical factor for many organizations is being compliant with local and industry regulations.

 Organizations must take proactive security measures to protect their workloads and Azure simplifies through the following best practices.